dg-demers/busyppp/README.md

 value, 4k, works for me, with my usual maximum dial-up bandwidth of around 4.5 kiB/s.
 This suggests making it about 10% less than your usual maximum bandwidth.

-A related default value is 0.40 kiB/s in this script line
+A related default value is 0.40 in this script line:
   if (($(bc <<< "$brate < 0.40")));
-This is the kiB/s threshold for webpage loading by the browser at which busyppp starts or stops wget: It stops wget (kills it) if the browser is loading at or higher than this rate and starts wget if the browser is loading at less than it.
-You may want to fiddle with this threshold value of
-0.40, but it works well for me.
+This is the download threshold in kiB/s at which busyppp starts or stops wget: It stops wget (kills it) if the browser is loading at or higher than this rate and starts wget if the browser is loading at less than it.
+You may want to fiddle with it, but this threshold value of 0.40 kiB/s works well for me.

 The following line in the busyppp script
     } < <(nethogs -t -d 2 ppp0 &);
 assumes that there is only one ppp network interface named "ppp0".
 Another line in the script
-  x=$(awk '{print $1}' <<<"$ifstatline");
+  netin=$(awk '{print $1}' <<<"$ifstatline");
 also assumes that there is only one ppp network interface.

 #####  Abnormal Termination of Busyppp   #####
 If you ever notice that the auxiliary file netinfile exists prior to starting busyppp, and that it is being written to every 2 seconds, i.e., the